Module: reconstruct

 Contract:

-- Must return a float array of shape (n_nodes, dim).
+- Must return a float array of shape (n_nodes, dim) in input node order.

 - Must be deterministic when random_state is set.